ploomber/soopervisor/doc/tutorials/kubernetes.rst

 This second tutorial runs a pipeline in a local Kubernetes cluster using Google Cloud.

-**Note:** you may use or create a new
-`Google Cloud project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_ to follow this tutorial.
+.. note:: You may use or create a new `Google Cloud project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_ to follow this tutorial.

 Pre-requisites
 **************